Drakkar-Software/OctoBot-Docs/partners/binance/README.md

 ## Partnership details

-Binance has 2 accounts requirements to support OctoBot:
+Binance has 2 requirements for an account to support OctoBot:

 * A relatively new account \(after july 1st 2021\)
 * 135007948 as a referral id (or no referral id) on the account